 If you suspect the at-fault driver in your accident was distracted, don’t wait to get help.
 Contact an Atlanta distracted driving accident lawyer for help.
 Your lawyer can begin gathering evidence of the driver’s negligence.

 Evidence and memories can fade quickly.
 It’s best to start working on your case while everything is fresh.
 Thankfully, your lawyer can handle the “dirty work” while you focus on healing from your injuries.
+If you take legal action, lawyers might ask for your deposition.
+Attorneys involved in the case will ask you questions about the crash, which you must answer under oath.
+Typically the legal teams involved in the case will prepare a transcript, which might be used by either party further down the line.
+What happens after a deposition is given depends on how the case proceeds.

 Georgia Laws for Distracted Driving